drwetter/testssl.sh/doc/testssl.1.md

 `-F, --freak`                   Checks for FREAK vulnerability by testing for EXPORT RSA ciphers

-`-J, --logjam`                  Checks for LOGJAM vulnerability by checking for DH EXPORT ciphrs.
+`-J, --logjam`                  Checks for LOGJAM vulnerability by checking for DH EXPORT ciphers.
 It also checks for "common primes" which are preconfigured DH keys.
 DH keys =< 1024 Bit will be penalized

 `-D, --drown`                   Checks for DROWN vulnerability by checking whether the SSL 2 protocol is available at the target.
 Please note that if you use the same RSA certificate elsewhere you might be vulnerable too. testssl.sh doesn't check for this but provides a helpful link @ censys.io which provides this service.